Reinforcing a Philosophy: A counting approach to square functions over local fields: Introduction

-The case $k=2$ of Theorem~\ref{theorem:real:2D} corresponding to non-degenerate planar curves is ``classical", being attributed to Fefferman \cite{Fefferman} by \cite{GGPRY}, who also re-proved the $k=2$ result, using a different method than the one employed in our paper.
-However, Theorem~\ref{theorem:real:2D} extends the two-dimensional results of \cite{GGPRY} to sufficiently smooth, not completely flat, real planar curves with vanishing curvature.
+The case $\mydegree=2$ of Theorem~\ref{theorem:real:2D} corresponding to non-degenerate planar curves is attributed to Fefferman \cite{Fefferman} by \cite{GGPRY}.
+For the \(k=2\) case, the proofs in \cite{Fefferman, GGPRY} use very different methods from each other and the one employed in our paper, but the heart of the matter in all proofs is the underlying diagonal behavior of the system.\footnote{ We note that the square functions in \cite{Fefferman} are those related to Bochner--Riesz operators which differ from the square functions in \cite{GGPRY}.
+The two types of square functions are closely related, and experts can readily translate the proof in \cite{Fefferman} for Bochner--Riesz operators to one for the square functions herein when \(k=2\). } Theorem~\ref{theorem:real:2D} extends the two-dimensional results of \cite{GGPRY} to sufficiently smooth, not completely flat, real planar curves with vanishing curvature.
 A good example here is the curve $(X,X^3)$ whose curvature vanishes at the origin.

+While some version of Theorem~\ref{theorem:real:2D} may be known (e.g., for square functions associated to Bochner--Riesz means along the moment curve in three or more dimensions as in \cite{P1, P2}, mollifications by arclength measure, or containing an \(\epsilon\)-loss), we have not found this result in the literature.
+We also emphasize that our results do not harbor an \(\epsilon\)-loss\footnote{An \(\epsilon\)-loss for \eqref{inequality:real:2D} would be an additional factor of \(C_\epsilon R^\epsilon\) where \(C_\epsilon\) depends on \(\epsilon>0\).}, which differs crucially from related endpoint restriction results for planar curves.
+Furthermore, we extend Theorem~\ref{theorem:real:2D} in the following ways, each of which is new: \begin{itemize} \item for polynomial curves, Theorem~\ref{theorem:main:2D} obtains a version uniform over generic local fields; \item when \(\mydegree=2\), Theorem~\ref{theorem:convex} weakens the \(C^2[-1/2,1/2]\) assumption to strictly convex or strictly concave; \item Theorem~\ref{theorem:complex} obtains a version of our result for complex analytic curves. \end{itemize} We defer the statements of each theorem to subsequent sections.

+Of independent interest is our systematic analysis of the second order differencing polynomial (defined in \eqref{def:SOD}) which lies at the heart of our approach.
+This removes any need for Kakeya-type information.
+We have organized our paper to make transparent its universal role across local fields and to illuminate its relevant properties in each setting.
+We pay attention to the second order differencing polynomial for non-degenerate planar curves and examine its geometry in local fields.
+Interestingly, there is a stark difference in its geometry between Archimedean and non-Archimedean fields.
+This appears to reflect the different properties of derivatives in these types of local fields.